kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

 gcloud config set compute/zone us-west1-c
 ```

+> Use the `gcloud auth login` to authenticate with the Google Cloud SDK.
 > Use the `gcloud compute zones list` command to view additional regions and zones.

 ## Running Commands in Parallel with tmux